technicolor-research/pnyxdb/README.md

 ```

 Here, P2P endpoints are printed for each available interface.
-Copy thoses addresses, including the hash of public keys, and send them to your peers!
+Copy those addresses, including the hash of public keys, and send them to your peers!
 They can be put in the `p2p.peers` section of the configuration file.

 Ok, so let's say that you managed to setup a cluster by connecting your nodes.